What’s The Difference Between Fibreglass Insulation And Mineral Wool Insulation?

-There are plenty of insulation materials to choose from when it’s time to insulate a building, and each has benefits over the others.
+There are plenty of insulation materials to choose from for insulating a building, and each has its own benefits over the others.
 When it comes to choosing the right one, factors such as price, ease of use, R numbers, environments and more should be considered.
-Of all the materials available, fibreglass and wool insulation are two of the most popular - and it’s easy to see why.
+Of all the materials available, fibreglass insulation and wool insulation are two of the most popular - and it’s easy to see why.

 We’re going to take a look at both of these materials, and why they’re chosen for properties around the world, to make sure that when you need to insulate a property, you can make the best decision that meets all your requirements.

 Fibreglass insulation is one of the most common types of insulation material used in a property.
 It is made of recycled glass fragments and sand, spun into fibres and available in batts rolls and loose-fill bags.
 This makes it a versatile option that can be used throughout a building.

 Offering a good R number per square inch, fibreglass insulation can be used in a lot of climates to help with thermal efficiency.
 You can add loose-fill over batts in some areas to increase the amount of insulation, however it should be checked periodically for mold as moisture can build up.
 If the material is flattened or squashed, it will also lose some of its effectiveness.